Our goal is simple: we want to educate, inspire, and empower you to create beautiful quilts and to learn and grow as a quilter every day.

 I tried to learn quilting on my own through books I found at thrift stores, not knowing that these books were being discarded because rotary cutters had dramatically changed the way quilts could be constructed.
 I kept trying to cut shapes from templates (uggh!) and understandably would get frustrated and bored very quickly with this slow method.

-Even though I couldn't master quilting, I was still a very creative person from a young age.
-I taught myself to crochet and knit and throughout grade school I was known as that weirdo that loved to knit through class (it helped me stay awake through boring lectures).
+Even though I couldn't master quilting, I was still very creative from a young age.
+I taught myself to crochet and knit and throughout grade school I was known as that girl who loved to knit through class.

 It wasn't until college that I really began to focus on sewing and quilting.
-Josh and I met at UNC-Asheville and after getting engaged, I put my foot down - I had to learn how to make a quilt!
+Josh and I met at UNC-Asheville and after getting engaged, I decided I had to finally learn how to make a quilt!

 I wanted a Double Wedding Ring quilt to celebrate my wedding and I was determined to make it from leftover bridal satin.
 Of course, that project was a total failure of crazy seam allowance and mismatched seams and lots and lots of tears.